 Even if the patient is immovable yet, massage is the best alternative to heat up and exercise those muscles and joints for flexibility and faster mobility.

-Massage therapy does appear to have positive effects in the reduction of disability.
-(Study report on massage after spine surgery).
+Massage therapy does appear to have positive effects in the reduction of disability. ( on massage after spine surgery).

 8. Massage strengthens the immune system